 The generalization to the computation of the action of the first~$p$ $\varphi$-functions on the \emph{same} vector $\bb v$

 is straightforward.
 First, we compute their approximations at the same scaled matrix by the common quadrature rule, \mbox{i.e.},

-for $j=s,s-1,\ldots,1$.
-We stress that the relevant computations in formulas~\eqref{eq:diffphicompl} are performed by means of the $\mu$-mode approach, without forming the large sized matrix $K$.
-Notice also that, from the squaring formula we obtain at no additional cost also $\varphi_\ell(K/2^{j-1})\bb v$, $j=2,\ldots,s$, which could be useful for the efficient implementation of exponential integrators that require, for instance, (some of) the quantities
+for $j=s,s-1,\ldots,1$. {The action of $\exp(K)$ on $\bb v$ can be computed using an additional single Tucker operator of type~\eqref{eq:tucker}.} We stress that the relevant computations in formulas~\eqref{eq:diffphicompl} are performed by means of the $\mu$-mode approach, without forming the large sized matrix $K$.
+Notice also that, from {formulas \eqref{eq:diffphicompl}, we obtain at no additional cost also $\varphi_\ell(K/2^{j-1})\bb v$, $j=2,\ldots,\hat s$, where $\hat s\le s+1$ is the number of desired scales.
+This feature could be useful for the efficient implementation of exponential integrators that require, for instance, the quantities